 6. The gorgeous beaches and incredible Coastlines

-Portugal has over 100 beaches and, no, not all of them are located in the Algarve.
-All along the country’s west coast, you’ll find some of Portugal’s most beautiful beaches like Comporta and Figueirinha.
-Read more: Best Things to do in Lagos
+Portugal has over 100 beaches, but not all of them are located in the Algarve.
+Along the country’s west coast, you’ll find some of Portugal’s most beautiful beaches, such as Comporta and Figueirinha.
+Read more: Best Things to do in Lagos.

-Sure, the water here will be a little colder (you are, after all, bathing on the Atlantic Ocean).
+Sure, the water here will be a little colder (you are, after all, bathing in the Atlantic Ocean).
 But, at the end of the day, you’ll be rewarded with a romantic pink-and-orange sunset right on the ocean.
-Read more: 18 Best Beaches in Portugal to Visit

 7. The award-winning wine